 JOC fee was approved to MIK Construction in March 2024.
 At SFFD request, the south side railings were added to the project scope.
 The railing installation for both the north and south sides was completed in September.
-Inspections will be performed in October.
-A ladder counterweight cable was found to be in poor condition so a change order will be processed for cable replacement.
+Inspections were performed in October and November.
+A ladder counterweight cable was found to be in poor condition, so a change order was processed at SFFD's request, and the replacement was completed.
+Final Completion is dated 2/27/25 with the completion letter sent by BOA to Chief Mullin.